Empirical Bayes Regret Minimization: Empirical Bayes Regret Minimization

-be the \emph{empirical Bayes regret} of algorithm $A$.
-Then $\hat{R}(A)$ is an unbiased estimate of $R(A)$, $\E{\hat{R}(A)} = \E{R(A)}$.
-The key idea in our work is to minimize \eqref{eq:empirical bayes regret} instead of \eqref{eq:bayes regret}.
-Since $\hat{R}(A)$ is an average regret over $s$ runs of algorithm $A$ on $s$ problem instances, the minimization of $\hat{R}(A)$ over $A$ is equivalent to standard empirical risk minimization.
-It is also similar to meta-learning \cite{thrun1996explanation,thrun1998lifelong,silver2013lifelong}, as learning of $A$ can be viewed as learning of an optimizer.
+The key idea in our work is to minimize $\hat{R}(A)$ instead of \eqref{eq:bayes regret}.
+Since $\hat{R}(A)$ is an average regret over $s$ runs of agent $A$ on $s$ problem instances, the minimization of $\hat{R}(A)$ over $A$ is equivalent to standard empirical risk minimization.
+It is also similar to meta-learning \cite{thrun96explanationbased,thrun98lifelong}, as learning of $A$ can be viewed as learning of an optimizer.

-We conclude by noting that $\hat{R}(A)$ can be minimized without having access to distributions $P_j$.
-In particular, it suffices to have access to arm rewards, $Y^{(j)}_1, \dots, Y^{(j)}_n \sim P_j$.
-To see this, note that $\sum_{t = 1}^n Y_{t, i^\ast(P)}$ in \eqref{eq:regret} does not depend on the algorithm.
-So, the minimization of the Bayes regret is equivalent to maximizing the expected $n$-round reward.
-Similarly, the minimizers of $\hat{R}(A)$ are the same as the maximizers of $\sum_{j = 1}^s \sum_{t = 1}^n Y_{t, I_t}^{(j)}$, the $n$-round reward across all problems.
+Note that $\hat{R}(A)$ can be minimized without having access to distributions $P_j$.
+In particular, it suffices to known all arm rewards, $Y^{(j)}_1, \dots, Y^{(j)}_n \sim P_j$.
+To see this, note that $\sum_{t = 1}^n Y_{t, i_\ast}$ in \eqref{eq:regret} does not depend on the agent.
+Thus the minimization of the Bayes regret is equivalent to maximizing the expected $n$-round reward.
+Similarly, the minimizers of $\hat{R}(A)$ are the maximizers of $\sum_{j = 1}^s \sum_{t = 1}^n Y_{t, I_t}^{(j)}$, the $n$-round reward across all problems.
 Therefore, our assumption that $\cP$ is known and can be sampled from is for simplicity of exposition.